 Normally, it depends on the type of stress:

-• Short-term stress (such as nervousness before or after IUI) is less likely to cause failure on its own, but relaxation techniques may help balance hormones and improve overall well-being.
+Short-term stress (such as nervousness before or after IUI) is less likely to cause failure on its own, but relaxation techniques may support your overall wellbeing during treatment.

 What is the failure rate of IUI?

-• 10–20% per cycle in women under 35 with no major fertility issues
+Around 10–20% per treatment cycle in women under 35 with no major fertility concerns

 Can I conceive naturally after a failed IUI?